Jo Hamilton (subpostmaster)

 Josephine "Jo" Hamilton (born 1957) is a former subpostmaster and a campaigner for justice for victims of the British Post Office scandal.
 She ran a village post office in Hampshire from 2001 until 2006, when she was suspended and then wrongly prosecuted for shortfalls caused by the Post Office faulty accounting software, Horizon.
 She was convicted of false accounting, received a supervision order and had to pay the Post Office £36,000 although it was money she did not owe.

 Her treatment at the hands of the Post Office had a devastating impact on her health, family and finances.
 She went on to be a founding member of the Justice for Subpostmasters Alliance (JFSA) and one of the 555 litigants in the successful group legal action of Bates & Others v Post Office Ltd. Her criminal conviction was overturned in April 2021.
+She was portrayed by Monica Dolan in the 2024 ITV drama Mr Bates vs The Post Office.